The 73 words Larry Nassar spoke before he was sentenced to a lifetime in prison

 (CNN)Before he was sentenced to 40 to 125 years in prison on Monday, Larry Nassar apologized to the court.

 "The visions of your testimonies will forever be present in my thoughts," the 54-year-old disgraced former doctor said about the victim impact statements.
-The statements ended a remarkable three weeks of court hearings that dramatically personalized the pain and suffering the he caused for years.
+The statements ended a remarkable three weeks of court hearings that dramatically personalized the pain and suffering he caused for years.

 The sentence in Eaton County court is the third sentence in three months for Nassar, the once-renowned doctor for USA Gymnastics and Michigan State University who sexually abused young girls for more than two decades.